sudo-tee/MediaSpeed/README.md

 To create libraries you need to post them with the API

-The Scanner does not start automatically, I will add an API endpoint soon, It can only be triggered by API
+The Scanner does not start automatically, It can only be triggered by API

 ## Media Directory structure